cgarciae/treex/README.md

 ```

 #### Auto-annotations
-Adding all proper type annotations for complex modules can be tedious if you have many submodules, for this reason, Treex will automatically detect all fields whose values are `TreeObject` instances and add the the type annotation for you.
+Adding all proper type annotations for complex modules can be tedious if you have many submodules, for this reason, Treex will automatically detect all fields whose values are `ProtoModule` instances and add the the type annotation for you.

 ```python
 class CNN(tx.Module):